 Latest News – In The Works

-He will be the composer of the new Cirque Du Soleil mega production that will open in Orlando in 2019.
+Benoit Jutras is hard at work on the new Cirque Du Soleil/Disney mega production that will open at Disney World Orlando in 2019.

 Among his latest projects, Benoit Jutras composed the music of Franco Dragone’s mega-show The Han Show in Wuhan, China, and created the music for the Lotte World Theme Park in Seoul, as well as all the original music from the theme park The Land Of Legends in Antalya, Turkey.